AxionTecnologia/shortcircuit/README.md

 shortcircuit
 ============

-An app that checks for finishing laps
+This app listens for certain coucdb events and stores them into a data store for later processing